cilippofilia/ScreenPrivacy/README.md

 ]
 ```

-Then depend on the product and import it where you protect a view:
+Then import it in any SwiftUI file that needs protection:

 ```swift
 import ScreenPrivacy